Platzi-MasterJam/dinamita/README.md

 # dinamita 💥💥
-Project About environment for Paltzi MasterJam
+Project About environment for Platzi MasterJam

 ## About

-App is best delivery for waste in big cities.
-You, like citizen, can earn money when you save the word.
+The app is the best for collecting waste in big cities.
+You as a citizen can earn money saving the world.

 ## How does it work?

-We have person for all city, they're going to for you weste or recyclable items if you need to help wiht this.
-You only need to come in page our and apply for a service.
+We have people for each city, who will pick up waste or recyclables for you if you need to help with this.
+You just need to come to our page and request a service.
 We pay you for the items.
-We have cellars and to do the best recycle
+We have warehouses and to make the best recycling

-You anymore lose money with the service in city you and follow our

 ## How run this app